 Seoul Sky Observatory at Lotte World Tower

-N Seoul Tower on Mount Namsan
+N Seoul Tower on Namsan Mountain

-Aim to reach the top of Namsan Mountain by sunset, so you can watch the N Seoul Tower come to life.
-You’ll know how good the air quality is in Seoul by what colour the tower is.
-Blue means that all is well in the city, green signals that you should be cautious and probably wear an air pollution mask, and red is just plain bad. π
+You’ll know how good the air quality is by what colour the tower is.
+Blue means that all is well in the city, green signals that you should be cautious and probably wear an air pollution mask, and red is just plain bad.

 It’s a relatively easy trek up to the top, but if you’d prefer, you can take the N Seoul Tower cable car, or an electric bus to the peak.

-Low-key Seoul Nightlife
+Seoul at Night | Low-key Seoul Nightlife

 Live the Korean Bang Life in a PC Room